 I’ve been following the glittery footsteps of one, miss Perri Lewis for a while now.
 Famed craft specialist for the Guardian, Lewis even headed up features for Psychologies magazine (great for some new year motivation!) – Lewis has finally released her highly anticipated ‘Modern Craft Bible‘ for the masses.

-Lewis’ ‘how-to’ debut is stocked pretty much everywhere, from Waterstones, to Foyles, to Amazon and even Anthropologie – Regent Street, London!
-This book does no fluffy skirting around; here you will find sterling craft techniques and expert advice from top designers on using age-old craft skills to decorate your modern world!
+Lewis’ ‘how-to’ debut is stocked pretty much everywhere, from Waterstones, to Foyles, to Amazon and even Anthropologie, Regent Street, London!
+This book does no fluffy skirting around; here you will find sterling craft techniques and expert advice from in the industry’s top designers.
+You’ll learn how to employ classic craft skills to decorate your modern world!

 Let’s catch up with the main woman herself…